thekakamask/Bookshelf/README.md

 **Bookshelf** is a modern Android application that allows users to search and display a list of books with their images using the Google Books API.
 The project follows Android development best practices, implementing the MVVM architecture and leveraging tools such as Retrofit, Gson, and Coroutines for efficient network calls and data processing.

 ## ✅ **LAST MAJOR UPDATES**
-   - Improved **ViewModel** functions to update UI state.
-   - Implemented **searching features** to permit user to search books from Google book API with keywords :
+   - Implemented **InitialScreen** to display welcome message and to permit user to search books from Google Book API with his keywords.
-      - Added Asynchronous function on the ViewModel for launch new API request.
-      - Added TextField on the HomeScreen to permit user to write their keywords.
-   - Improved **detailsScreen** to display books details with :
-      - 2 arrow icons to display the possibility to scroll horizontally.
-      - Some small UI updates.
+   - Modified **ViewModel** to launch API request only when user has write keywords and validate.
+   - Implemented **UI transitions** between HomeScreen and DetailsScreen.

 ## ❌ **NEXT UPDATES**
-   - Improve UI.
+   - Improve error informations.
    - Make ViewModel and Repository tests.

 ## 📋 **Features**
    - 📚 Display a list of books :

-      - ✅ **Done** Fetch and display a list of books from the Google Books API.
+      - ✅ **DONE** Fetch and display a list of books from the Google Books API.
-      - ✅ **Done** Show book details including title, author, and image and some additional information.
+      - ✅ **DONE** Show book details including title, author, and image and some additional information.

    - 🎨 **Modern and Fluid Interface**:

       - TopBar:
-         - ✅ **Done** Display application title.
+         - ✅ **DONE** Display application title.
-         - ✅ **Done** Allow searching for books.
+         - ✅ **DONE** Allow searching for books.
-         - 🟩 **In progress** Implement dynamic UI behaviors.
+         - ✅ **DONE** Implement dynamic UI behaviors.

       - Light/Dark Mode:
-         - ✅ **Done** Fully supports Material 3 with adaptive light and dark themes.
+         - ✅ **DONE** Fully supports Material 3 with adaptive light and dark themes.

    - 🔄 **Real-time status management**:

-      - ✅ **Done** Use a ViewModel to handle API responses and manage UI state.
+      - ✅ **DONE** Use a ViewModel to handle API responses and manage UI state.
-      - ✅ **Done** Implement StateFlow for reactive updates.
+      - ✅ **DONE** Implement StateFlow for reactive updates.

    - 🚀 Performance and responsiveness:

-      - ✅ **Done** Implement lazy loading for efficient image handling.
+      - ✅ **DONE** Implement lazy loading for efficient image handling.
-      - ✅ **Done** Use Coil for optimized image fetching.
+      - ✅ **DONE** Use Coil for optimized image fetching.
-      - 🟩 **In progress** Optimize UI scrolling and animations.
+      - ✅ **DONE** Optimize UI scrolling and animations.

    - 🛠 Error Handling & User Feedback:

-      - ✅ **Done** Displays appropriate error messages for network failures.
+      - 🟩 **IN PROGRESS** Displays appropriate error messages.
-      - ✅ **Done** Provides loading indicators for better UX.
+      - ✅ **DONE** Provides loading indicators for better UX.
+      - ❌ **NOT IMPLEMENTEND** ViewModel and Repository tests.

 ## 🛠️ **Tech Stack**
    - **Kotlin**: Modern, concise language for Android development.